 Recovering From Holidays Spent With Family

 “Every one has a family of origin and almost no one knows how to cope with them.
 You love them; they drive you crazy.
-You wish holidaysholidays and phone calls didn’t always end up like your own private reality show where you never get to turn the channel.”
+You wish holidays and phone calls didn’t always end up like your own private reality show where you never get to turn the channel.”

 –Andra Medea, author of Going Home Without Going Crazy